Free Shipping on orders over $20

 :

-While travelling in the outback can be dangerous, there are ways you can reduce the risks to safely travel through areas that many people will only ever dream of.
+While travelling in the Australian outback can be dangerous, there are ways you can reduce the risks to safely travel through areas that many people will only ever dream of.

-Prior preparation prevents poor performance!
-It’s that simple.
-With an unreliable water supply and extremes of weather, the outback can catch even the most well-prepared traveller off guard.
+Here at Hema Maps, being prepared is our mantra.
+However, with an unreliable water supply and extremes of weather, the outback can catch even the most well-prepared traveller off guard.

-Recognising that among the statistics of those who have become lost, broken down or died in the outback, truckers, locals, jackaroos and overlanders were included, travellers often need to adopt a ‘what if?’ attitude to planning and preparing an outback adventure.
+Recognising that among the statistics of those who have become lost, broken down or died in the outback — truckers, locals, jackaroos and overlanders were included — travellers often need to adopt a ‘What if?’ attitude to planning and preparing an outback adventure.
 This starts while you’re still setting up your 4WD in the driveway, well before you hit the tracks.
 Ask yourself all kinds of left-field questions to help you prepare for adversity.
 ‘What if I blow a tyre?’
 Or worse, three?
 Don’t laugh.
 We know a bloke who sustained four non-repairable tyres in one three-week trip.

-Your outback trip planning should start with map route reconnaissance.
+Your outback Australia trip planning should start with map route reconnaissance.
 Here you’ll develop an appreciation for how far apart towns are and more importantly, how far it is between fuel stations.
 If you’re towing, your fuel economy will suffer.
 You’ll engage 4WDrive, so your fuel economy will get worse again.
 Your tyre pressures will be lowered because you’re driving through sand.
 Yet again, you’ll burn more fuel.
 You’ll probably be carrying a substantial load, so your fuel usage will just keep going up.

-The amount of fuel you’ll need will depend on where you’re going.
+The amount of fuel you will need will depend on where you’re going.
 Regardless, develop the habit of topping up when you can and having, at minimum, enough fuel to get to your destination and back.
 This is because you may be forced to do a U-turn and return to your point of origin.
 Alternatively, you might wish to take an impromptu diversion to a property or a side route to an unexpected natural attraction.

 Knowing this, you'll understand why a long-range fuel tank is a good idea.
 It gives you options, as does a couple of extra jerry cans.
 Have you got space for them?
 Do you need to make space for them?
 Work these things out before you leave home.
 Don’t make them up as you go as you’re likely to make mistakes.

 Where and how you store your kit is also important.
-Put too much gear on the roof racks, and you could adversely affect your vehicle’s centre of gravity — increasing the height and weight of your vehicle by placing too much on the roof can cause it to topple over when turning or in cases of extreme body lean.
+Put too much gear on the roof racks and you could adversely affect your vehicle’s centre of gravity — increasing the height and weight of your vehicle by placing too much on the roof can cause it to topple over when turning or in cases of extreme body lean.

 Place your PLB in an easy to reach location